 Please count on a repair averaging about $250 ($350 if over 50 miles away).
 I will provide an estimate over the phone.
 I will also provide a better estimate when I come out.
 As stated in the next paragraph, since I choose which repairs to do, you can just about be assured that if I come out, I can fix the machine.

 We reserve the right to choose not to repair a machine if you live too far away, have a machine that is too difficult (and/or not worth my time or your money), or any other reason that would cause me to lose more money and time than I would earn.

 If I cannot figure out the problem within 2 hours, then I will not charge for the trip and stop trying.
 This doesn't mean that I can't fix the game.
 It just means that it will take more time and thought to do so, which I don't have the luxury to do when at your home.
 This will limit the time I spend on a machine at your home.
-Sometimes games just need to come to my shop tobe worked on.
+Sometimes games just need to come to my shop to be worked on.

 Our repair hours are normally in the evenings and on weekends.
 Hopefully our repair schedule matches when you are not at work.

 Although we fix many different types of pinball, video and slot machines, we specialize in Solid State and Electro-Mechanical (EM) Pinball machines.
 Solid State means games with a computer from 1977 onward.
 Electro-Mechanical pinball machines are from the early 1970s and before that are all mechanical.
 New for 2015, we are no longer fixing EM Pinballs.
 They take too much effort and we cannot reasonably and fairly charge you for our time.
 See my new New for 2016 note below in EM repairs.

-If we cannot fix the machine we will charge a nominal fee of $25 to cover time and gas.
+If we cannot fix the machine* we will charge a nominal fee of $25 to cover time and gas.
 (Since I never really ask for this nominal fee it is easier to simply not even try to fix a pinball if we don't feel like we can.)

 We warranty our repair work for 1 month.